+In this paper, we are interested in designing high-throughput schemes for network hash tables.
 Unlike typical hash tables, network hash tables have two specificities.
 First, they are rebuilt infrequently.
 For all practical purposes, we can assume that they are built offline.
-Second, they need to process elements with query/modify requests extremely fast, using a small and bounded number of memory accesses.
+Second, they require elements with query/modify requests to be processed extremely fast, using a small and bounded number of memory accesses.
 For example, a network hash table may store the states of a given number of flows, or the bills of a given number of customers.
 The set of flows or customers in the hash table is assumed to be predetermined.
-However, at each new packet arrival, the hash table needs to be accessed immediately and within a bounded time.
-Thus, multiplechoice hashing scheme are are particularly suitable to network hash tables [10], [11].
-In these schemes, each element can only be stored in one of d possible fixed-size buckets, usually of size 1.
-Consequentially, for performing lookup operation one need to check each one of the d corresponding buckets.
+However, at each new packet arrival, the hash table needs to be accessed immediately.